avityuk/blog.vityuk.com/_posts/2010-06-02-running-appengine-scala.markdown

 <!-- more -->

 First of all you need to [install simple-build-tool][5].
-Let\'s create our project dir:
+Let's create our project dir:

 	$ mkdir gae_scala